Merck Pulls Out Of Agreement To Supply Life-Saving Vaccine To Millions Of Kids

 Earlier this year, the World Health Organization gave its stamp of approval — or "prequalification" — to two new rotavirus vaccines, which are both manufactured in India: Rotasil manufactured by Serum Institute of India and Rotavac manufactured by Bharat Biotech.
 Both vaccines are available to Gavi for less than $2 per dose.

-But it will take at least two years — probably more — to introduce them in West Africa, says Frederick Cassels, who directs the enteric and diarrheal diseases division at the nonprofit PATH, which has helped develop both Indian vaccines.
+But it will take at least two years — probably more — for the vaccine to be widely available in West Africa, says Frederick Cassels, who directs the enteric and diarrheal diseases division at the nonprofit PATH, which has helped develop both Indian vaccines.

 "When WHO prequalifies a vaccine, that's really only the beginning of what can be a long process," Cassels says.
 "There's this whole regulatory process that has to occur."

-The new vaccines will likely be tested in small pilot programs before they're rolled out on a national scale in West Africa, Cassels says.
+The new vaccines may be tested in small pilot programs before they're rolled out on a national scale in West Africa, Cassels says.
 Health care workers have to be retrained on how to administer the new vaccines.
 Clinics have to be sure they have the ability to store and transport the new vaccine.
 All these changes take time and money.

 "India's health care system is ready for this.
 They've gone through similar exercises with polio vaccines and had a lot of success with that," says Cassels.
 Still, it will take India a few years before the vaccines are available throughout the country, he says.